Tigers vs. Yankees Player Props Betting Odds

-Spencer Torkelson is among the players with prop bets for the taking when the New York Yankees and the Detroit Tigers play at Comerica Park on Wednesday (beginning at 6:40 PM ET).
+Spencer Torkelson and Gleyber Torres are two of the players with prop bets on the table when the Detroit Tigers and the New York Yankees play at Comerica Park on Thursday (beginning at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!